marcbarry/jee-joo/deck-draft.md

 - I don't really drink.
 - Just a little, please.

-### Unit 12 — Getting Around (On Foot)
+### Getting Around (On Foot)

-Directions and the survival phrases for being out in a city.
+Directions and survival phrases for being out in a city.

 - left
 - right